Ǵ

 Ǵ (minuscule: ǵ) is a letter of the Latin alphabet, formed by putting an acute accent over the letter G. The letter represents the Pashto letter geh (ږ), the Macedonian letter gje (Ѓ), and the Karakalpak phoneme (Cyrillic Ғ), and appears in the Cantonese Yale multigraphs nǵ and nǵh.
 The letter is also used to transcribe the Old Church Slavic letter djerv (Ꙉ).
+In Võro it is used to represent //kʲ//, the short palatalised velar plosive and in Finno-Ugric transcription it is used for //gʲ//, the palatalised voiced velar plosive.

 The 2019 reformed alphabet for Uzbek also contains this letter.
 It is currently represented by Gʻ (Cyrillic Ғ).